UCSBCarpentry/2021-11-04-ucsb-sql-online/index.md

 to include the relevant installation instrucctions.
 {% endcomment %}
 {% if online != "false" %}
+{% comment %}
+2021-10 by now installing Zoom instructions are not needed
 {% include install_instructions/videoconferencing.html %}
+{% endcomment %}
 {% endif %}

 {% comment %}